aymenabid-lab/code-competiton-TWESD-2024/README.md

-# Python code for TWESD competition 2024
+# Exapmle of Python code for TWESD competition 2024

 ## What's in this repository?